minprog/progbg2/intro/index.md

     print_all_lists([], 3, ['a','b'])

-Execute the program and see what happens when you print all lists up to length 4 or add another element 'c'.
+Execute the program and see what happens when you print all lists of length 4 or add another element 'c'.

-The execution can be visualized as:
+The evaluation can be visualized as:

 ![](recursive_list.png)